petyaracz/Racz2024/Readme.md

 restricted maximum likelihood, a binomial error distribution, and a logit link function.
 The post-test analysis was pre-registered.
-We did not drop terms and instead explored all interactions and used goodness-of-fit tests, AIC, and Bayes Factors for model comparison.
+We did not drop terms and instead explored all interactions and used goodness-of-fit tests, AIC, and BIC for model comparison.
 We used the performance package ([Lüdecke 2023](https://cran.r-project.org/web/packages/performance/index.html)) to check model health and to compare models.